The Complete Guide to Performance Exhaust Upgrades

 Performance

-A better flowing exhaust can help your car to generate more BHP.
 How quickly you can get the exhaust gasses out of the engine places a limit on how quickly you can get fresh air into the engine and thus how much power can be made.
 A better flowing exhaust always improves the power your engine can make.
-Performance exhausts achieve this in several ways.
-Pipework diameter, exhaust layout, and reducing obstructions in the exhaust all play their part.
+Performance exhausts achieve this in several ways; pipework diameter, exhaust layout, and reducing obstructions in the exhaust all play their part.

-While you will probably get some benefit from replacing any part of the exhaust system with performance parts, the benefits are most pronounced when you’re replacing the most restrictive parts of the original exhaust – which tends to be the catalytic converter and downpipe.
+You will feel or hear some benefit from replacing any part of the exhaust system with performance parts, the benefits are most pronounced when you’re replacing the most restrictive parts of the original exhaust – which tends to be the catalytic converter and downpipe.
 When fitted alongside the correct software, you can get some serious power gains when you replace the original catalytic converter.
-Please note: Non type approved sports cats cannot legally be installed on a vehicle for use on public roads that was manufactured after 1/3/2001

 Are there different types of performance exhausts?